 Google’s Cloud Platform currently provides fewer services, but wins in some other important areas such as pricing & environment configuration.
 Anyone who’s worked with AWS for an extensive amount of time knows all too well how the provider’s flexibility can unfortunately make cloud management a hassle.
 Google’s Cloud Platform takes the opposite approach, favoring convention over configuration.
 For teams lacking a dedicated devops engineer or who want to focus on non-infrastructure related tasks, this option may position your platform for success.

-Finally, if your platform stack heavily relies on Microsoft, fear not!
+Finally, if your platform software heavily relies on Microsoft, fear not!
 Microsoft Azure is relatively young in the cloud industry, but its focus & growth has accelerated over the past year to put it in discussion as a key provider in today’s landscape.
 Most key services offered by Google Cloud Platform & AWS are either available or on the immediate road map.
 Furthermore Microsoft-based platform solutions will benefit from key services Azure offers which are hard to find in the other 2 providers.
 Finally, Microsoft’s focus on Azure for 2017 looks to advance Azure even further into the competition while including emerging markets such as artificial intelligence (AI).
 If you’ve invested a great deal into Microsoft-related technologies, Microsoft Azure’s offerings may provide your team with the all the power it needs to dominate the next market.

-Whether you decide to start off using AWS, Google’s Cloud Platform, or Microsoft Azure, keep in mind the platform you start off with does not have to be a permanent solution.
+Whether you decide to start off using AWS, Google’s Cloud Platform, or Microsoft Azure, keep in mind the technology platform you start off with does not have to be a permanent solution.
 Just as we saw with the application continuum and defining domains, your solution will evolve over time.
 Keeping this thought at the forefront of your mind enables you to make better strategic decisions earlier on in your platform.
 Eventually you may even use a combination of these platforms to solve different business needs.

 From the Application Continuum to Domain Driven Design to your solution’s infrastructure, building a successful platform is no small undertaking and rarely follows a cookie-cutter approach.
 However, experience & lessons learned by experts as well as best practices can help smoothen your platform’s course to a successful outcome.